redux-form/redux-form/README.md

 import { reducer as formReducer } from 'redux-form';
 const reducers = {
   // ... your other reducers here ...
-  form: formReducer   // it is recommended that you use the key 'form' }
+  form: formReducer   // you have to use the key 'form' }
 const reducer = combineReducers(reducers);
 const store = createStore(reducer);